greggman/HappyFunTimes/docs/troubleshooting.md

         hft response: {"gameIps":[],"publicIps":["2601:204:c702:5f87:c541:9c94:3c2c:7d45"]}

 For IPv6 what's generally important is that the first 12-24 numbers match.
 The last few should not matter.
-You'll notice above the phone and the computer's first 15 numbers match (`2601:204:c702:5f87`).
+You'll notice above the phone's and the computer's first 15 numbers match (`2601:204:c702:5f87`).

-To check that your phone can connect using IPv6 you can first try your computer's public IPv6 address by typing for example (using the number above).
+To check that your phone can connect using IPv6 you can try your computer's public IPv6 address by typing for example (using the number above).

      http://[2601:204:c702:5f87:3d3e:d184:f486:1e8a]:18679

 If that does not work you can try typing your computer's local IPv6 address.
-Use the example above for `ipconfig` (windows) or `ifconfig` (macos/linux).
-Find your IPv6 address and type that in in the format `http://[IPv6address]:18679`
+With IPv6 isn't not common to have a local address.
+Local addresses start with `FC00`.
+Use the examples above for `ipconfig` (windows) or `ifconfig` (macos/linux).
+Find you have a local IPv6 address and type that in in the format `http://[IPv6address]:18679`

 You can also try the ping IPv6 addresses with the tools mentioned above.